HMS Devonshire (39): 1941

-1942–43
+1942–1943

 The ship was subsequently refitted in Norfolk, Virginia from 24 January to 7 March 1942, where she received a Type 273 gunnery radar and six more Oerlikons.
 After the completion of her refit, Devonshire was sent to join the 4th Cruiser Squadron of the Eastern Fleet and escorted a convoy from Charleston, South Carolina, to Freetown, Sierra Leone en route.
 On 25 April, the ship escorted a convoy from Durban, South Africa to Madagascar as part of Operation Ironclad, which was launched to preempt a possible Japanese occupation of the island.
 The Vichy French had allowed Japanese forces to use air bases in French Indochina to launch the airstrikes that sank the capital ships Repulse and Prince of Wales, so it was quite possible they would permit the Japanese access to military facilities on Madagascar had they requested them.
 During late 1942, Devonshire's single four-inch AA guns were replaced with twin-gun mounts for Mark XVI guns of the same calibre.
 The ship remained in the Far East until May 1943, covering troop convoys from Suez to Australia.
 By this time, her quadruple .50-calibre machineguns and six single-Oerlikon mounts had been replaced by another pair of octuple two-pounder mounts and a dozen twin-Oerlikon mounts.
 She returned home that month and began a lengthy refit that lasted until 20 March 1944.
 During this refit, 'X' turret and one twin Oerlikon mount were replaced by two additional octuple two-pounder mounts and eight single-Oerlikon mounts.
 Her radar suite was modernized with Type 281B replacing Type 281 and the full range of anti-aircraft gunnery radars were installed.
 To accommodate all the new equipment, her catapult was removed.

 1944–1945

 She returned to duty with the Home Fleet at Scapa Flow in April 1944.
 From July until the end of hostilities in May 1945, Devonshire escorted the carrier raids that were mounted on shipping and other targets in Norwegian waters (Operations Mascot, Goodwood, and Hardy).

-With the end of hostilities in Europe, Devonshire, now the flagship of Rear-Admiral James Ritchie, the future Flag Officer Norway, sailed on 12 May to Oslo.
-She then went to Copenhagen the next day, and from there she escorted the German cruisers Prinz Eugen and Nürnberg to Wilhelmshaven on 24–26 May.
+With the end of the war in Europe, Devonshire, now the flagship of Rear-Admiral James Ritchie, the future Flag Officer Norway, sailed on 12 May to Oslo.
+She then went to Copenhagen the next day, and from there she escorted to the UK the German cruisers Prinz Eugen and Nürnberg to Wilhelmshaven on 24–26 May.
 In June, Devonshire was again the flagship of the 1st Cruiser Squadron, under the command of Vice-Admiral Rhoderick McGrigor, which returned King Haakon to Norway, arriving in Oslo on 7 June.
 The king himself sailed in her half-sister, Norfolk.
 Later that month, she was outfitted for use as a troopship, and she was used to transport personnel to and from Australia for the rest of the year.
 On 29 September, Devonshire helped to rescued the survivors of SS Empire Patrol, a freighter loaded with Greek refugees bound from Port Said, Egypt, to Greece, that had caught fire.